Backcountry Skiing Tips: From Ascent to Après with Michelle Parker

 Michelle smiling in her ski gear, with frosty hair

 Michelle Parker has been a professional skier for over half of her life.
 With a deep love for the mountains, sleeping in the dirt, skiing, mountain biking, skipping rocks, photography, ukulele, climbing, old growth forests, and long walks with friends for turns, she loves her time spent outside.
-Her favorite Darn Tough socks are the Women's Outer Limits ski and snowboard socks.
+Her favorite Darn Tough socks are the Women's Outer Limits ski and snowboard socks, and she provides invaluable input on Darn Tough's journey to make the best ski socks for women.

 More Stuff